Jab Pyaar Kisise Hota Hai: Plot

-On the day of their marriage, Suraj decides to confess this entire thing to Komal.
-When Komal and her family learn about the matter, they feel betrayed and heartbroken, assuming that Suraj has been dishonest about his past, and they stipulate that Suraj has to choose between Komal and Kabir.
-Suraj, deeply in love with Komal and now emotionally attached to Kabir, makes desperate efforts to convince her of his sincerity and responsibility.
-Through Suraj’s act of choosing Kabir with responsibility, Komal sees the genuine bond formed between father and son.
-She realizes that Suraj is no longer the careless playboy he once was, but has transformed into a responsible man willing to embrace his duties as a father.
-Moved by his love and dedication, Komal decides to forgive him and accept both Suraj and Kabir into her life.
+On the day of their wedding, Suraj decides to confess everything to Komal.
+Shocked and heartbroken, Komal and her family feel betrayed by his dishonesty and demand that he choose between her and Kabir.
+Torn between his love for Komal and his growing attachment to Kabir, Suraj desperately tries to prove his sincerity and sense of responsibility.
+When he ultimately chooses to stand by Kabir, Komal recognises the genuine bond that has formed between father and son.
+She realises that Suraj has transformed from a careless playboy into a responsible and devoted man willing to embrace his duties as a father.

-The film concludes on a heartwarming note, with Suraj, Komal, and Kabir coming together as a happy family, symbolizing love, acceptance, and the power it has to bring change in people.
-During their marriage, Mahesh plays a prank on Suraj by sending an imposter child as the latter's son from another of his previous relationships.
+Moved by his love and dedication, Komal forgives Suraj and accepts both him and Kabir into her life.
+The film concludes with Suraj, Komal, and Kabir united as a happy family, symbolising love, acceptance, and the power of personal change.
+During the wedding celebrations, Mahesh plays a prank on Suraj by sending another child who falsely claims to be the son from one of Suraj’s former relationships.